The what, how, and why of the personal information and data we collect.

 Thank you for visiting Welcoming Cities.
 We have provided this policy to ensure that you understand what personal data we may collect and store, what we may use it for and how we keep it safe.

 Who are we?

-Welcoming Cities is an independent initiative founded by the Scanlon Foundation and Welcome to Australia.
+Welcoming Cities is an initiative of Welcoming Australia funded by the Scanlon Foundation.
 Our mission is to support local governments to advance communities where everyone can belong and participate in social, cultural, economic and civic life.

 Why do we need your data?

 - To deliver our services and answer your questions.
 If you make a request, we use your account data to carry out that request.

 - To communicate with you about updates and opportunities.
 We may send you emails and contact you to help you get the most out Welcoming Cities’ work (only with your permission)

 - To improve our services.We sometimes do statistical analysis on information we collect to understand how people access information and and to monitor, troubleshoot, and improve access to that information.

 - To promote our work.
 For example, you might provide us with a case study, testimonial, research, an article or other information you want to share.

 - To keep our services secure.
 We might check the accuracy of your data to prevent dodgy activity (i.e. fraud, spam, phishing).